amansh93/amansh93.github.io/index.md

 <h3>My previous homepage does not work since github pages does not handle php scripts.
 So this is essentially a placeholder.</h3><br>
 <h3>Phone Number : +91-9972266221.</h3><br>
 <h3>Email Address : amansh93 at gmail dot com</h3><br>
+  Some of the projects I have worked on are <br>
 <div class="menu-item"><a href="p1.pdf" class="current">New Formulations of Adv</a></div>
 <div class="menu-item"><a href="p2.pdf" class="current">Dual Kolmogorov Adversary Proof</a></div>
 <div class="menu-item"><a href="p3.pdf" class="current">Concentration Bounds for Absolutely Normal Real Numbers</a></div>